termon/placement-handbook/src/pages/introduction.md

  4. **Courses Coordinator (Course Director)**

     The Courses’ Coordinator is a member of the school academic staff who manages one or more courses within the school and is someone you may receive communications from time to time regarding placement activity.

+ 5. **Employability & Careers**

+   The Employability & Careers department within the University provide students with support in developing their employability skills during their time at University.
+Employability staff are involved in various placement preparation activities in year 2.